Ours. Mt Sabyinyo, Volcanoes National Park in Rwanda

 Day 1: Arrival day and Inema Arts Centre

-Today you fly into Kigali International Airport, where your local leader is waiting to me you.
+Today you fly into Kigali International Airport, where your local leader is waiting to meet you.
 You head to the Inema Arts Centre, which is a dance, arts and crafts centre in Kigali.
-If there's time, you might also like to do an optional extra like take a tour of Kigali Genocide Memorial.
+If there's time, you might also like to do an optional extra like take a tour of the Kigali Genocide Memorial.
 This incredibly moving and multifaceted memorial is a place of both remembrance and learning.

 Inema Arts Centre, dance, Kigali, Rwanda